From Narrow-gap Semiconductor to Metallic Altermagnet: Optical Fingerprints of Co-Doped FeSb2: Results and Discussion

-To examine the influence of magnetic ordering on lattice dynamics~\cite{steward2023dynamic, schilberth2025optical}, we calculated phonon frequencies for NM, AFM$\it{e}$ and AFM$\it{o}$ at the experimental Co concentration, with selected modes summarized in Table~\ref{tab:phonons}.
+To examine the influence of magnetic ordering on lattice dynamics~\cite{steward2023dynamic, schilberth2025optical}, we calculated phonon frequencies for NM, AFM$\it{e}$ and AFM$\it{o}$ at the experimental Co concentration, with selected modes summarized in Table~\ref{tab:phonons} (details in Fig. S19 and Table. \text{IV} of the SM\cite{SM}).
 The calculated phonon frequencies of undoped FeSb$_2$ are in reasonable agreement with the experiment.
 Co substitution generally hardens the phonon frequencies through bond stiffening, while the calculated frequency shifts between magnetic configurations suggest a weak magnetoelastic coupling whose magnitude remains indistinguishable in experiment.
 For instance, the $B_{1u}$ mode shifts from 186.46~cm$^{-1}$ in the undoped NM configuration to 182.65~cm$^{-1}$ upon 15\% Co substitution, with a further minute shift to 182.79~cm$^{-1}$ in the AFM$\textit{o}$ configuration; the AFM$\textit{e}$ configuration yields 188.13~cm$^{-1}$.
 This suggests that the zone-center phonon frequencies are only weakly sensitive to the magnetic configuration, and that the dominant effect on lattice dynamics is electronic rather than magnetic in origin, with the frequency shifts and mode mixing primarily attributable to bond modifications associated with Co substitution.

 Furthermore, the AFM$\textit{o}$ phonon dispersion of Fe$_{0.85}$Co$_{0.15}$Sb$_2$ [Fig.~\ref{fig4phonons}d] reveals imaginary phonon frequencies along $\Gamma$--$Z$ and around the $Z$--$U$--$R$ region of the Brillouin zone, absent in undoped FeSb$_2$ [Fig.~\ref{fig4phonons}c].
 This is the same region where the electronic band structure exhibits band crossing [Fig.~\ref{Cofesb2opt}a], enforced by the AFM$\textit{o}$ order.
 Since the crystal structure remains $Pnnm$, these imaginary frequencies do not indicate an intrinsic structural instability.
 Rather, the momentum-space coincidence with the band crossings points to an enhanced electron-phonon coupling at these wavevectors~\cite{xue2019electron}.
 These zone-boundary features are consistent with the same enhanced electron-phonon coupling that manifests at the zone center as the Fano lineshapes and mode mixing observed experimentally, establishing a coherent picture of electron-phonon coupling across the Brillouin zone.